todoforai/voice-agent-bench/README.md

 \* speech-to-speech, its own LLM — every cascade system shares the fixed mock LLM; Realtime is the disclosed exception.

+Three scenarios:
+**clean** (smalltalk)
+**hesitating user** (mid-sentence pauses)
+**echo** (agent's own voice fed back into the mic, no AEC).
+Latency = voice→voice median, pooled over 5 conversations × 6 turns (n=30).

 Speed rankings barely move across scenarios — **what changes is who recovers**.
-Overlapping the user is not a failure (people do it constantly); riding over them when they keep talking, or cutting your own reply because you heard your own echo, is.
+Overlapping the user a bit is not a failure (people do it constantly)!
+Riding over them when they keep talking, or cutting your own reply because you heard your own echo, is.

 Latency and behavior must be read together — neither column alone ranks a system.

 Full per-scenario tables, sub-metric splits and caveats: [`results/RESULTS.md`](results/RESULTS.md).